Geometry of curves passing through Whitney umbrella: Developable surfaces along a curve passing through Whitney umbrella

 \subsection{Degrees and top-terms of $\delta$ and $\sigma$}

 The functions $\delta$ and $\sigma$ are invariants of a developable surface.
-It is known that the invariants have geometric meanings which classify a singular point of the developable surface \cite{ISTa2017, ISTe2022}.
-Therefore, we calculate the degrees and top-terms.
-We assume the conditions \eqref{condition-1}.
-Then we obtain the following proposition.
+It is known that these invariants have geometric meanings in classifying singular points of the developable surface \cite{ISTa2017, ISTe2022}.
+Therefore, the degrees and top-terms of $\delta$ and $\sigma$ may have geometric meanings of the Whitney umbrella.
+We calculate the degrees and the top-terms.
+Moreover, we provide conditions under which the top-terms vanish.
+We assume the conditions \eqref{condition-1} and \eqref{condition-2}.

-\begin{prop} We assume that $OD_w$ is $k$-th pseudo-cylindrical and the top-term of $\delta$ does not vanish.
-If the top-term of $\sigma$ vanishes, it satisfies that $\alpha_2 > \alpha_3$.
-Therefore if we assume $\alpha_2 > \alpha_3$, then the top-term of $\sigma$ vanishes if only and if it satisfies that